Clpsplug/XmodCalc/readme.md

 > If you play a chart with BPM of 160 and you're most comfortable using Xmod of x3.0,
 > your optimal reading BPM is 480.

+If you know your optimal reading BPM, you can technically pick optimal Xmod for your gameplay, but the optimal Xmod is different for each chart b/c not all songs have the same BPM.
-Unless the game offers such feature, you probably have to work it out in your head, which can lead to a mistake and your unfortunate demise.
+So, unless the game offers such feature, you have to work it out in your head, which can lead to a mistake and your unfortunate demise.

 This app calculates optimal Xmod (i.e., Xmod that does not make the scroll speed exceed your optimal speed) from your optimal reading BPM.